You Don't Know (Eminem song): Music video

 The video appeared on MTV's Sucker Free, and BET's 106 & Park as a "New Joint", on November 7, 2006.
 The video reached number 1 on MTV's Total Request Live.
 Tony Yayo, The Alchemist, Young Buck, D12, Bobby Creekwater, Obie Trice, Mobb Deep, Trick Trick, Dr. Dre & Stat Quo all have cameo appearances.
 Obie Trice appeared as a helicopter coordinator carrying Lloyd Banks.
 The video is prison themed with each of the four featured artists portraying highly dangerous criminals.
 All four are wearing prison outfits and are significantly covered in chains and cuffs, and all four are transported in separate vehicles to a heavily guarded arena.
 50 Cent is transported in maximum security prison plane (Boeing C17), Cashis in a train, Lloyd Banks in a helicopter and Eminem is transported in a heavy security transfer truck.
 The video seems to reference movies such as The Silence of the Lambs with Eminem being restrained in a similar trolley and muzzle to that of Hannibal Lecter's.
 Eminem also imitates Hannibal Lecter's trademark lip-licking motion to Jodie Foster when, in the beginning of the video, Eminem is visited at his cell by an FBI Agent who looks similar to Foster's character in The Silence of the Lambs.
 Also, the video references the action film Con Air when Eminem and his fellow prisoners are transported by airplane.
-This video is also notable for featuring Obie Trice wearing a prototype of Beats by Dr. Dre headphones two years before they were released.
+This video is also notable for featuring Obie Trice wearing a prototype of Beats by Dr. Dre headphones two years before they were released in 2008.

-The song has over 484 million views on YouTube.
+The music video was uploaded to YouTube in December 2009 and has over 513 million views on the platform as of September 2026.